Apiary Foundry / operator-led growth system

 QA robots

 Automated checks for broken UTMs, missing click IDs, suspicious source changes, form regressions, dashboard anomalies, and routing failures.
+Secondary AI review and human review are added where a broken report would create a bad business decision.

 The real output